 Basically, you shouldn’t write application documents or give interview answers for yourself.
 (You already know what you did and how you did it.)
 Your audience is other people, and so you need to give them the information they need to make sense of your experience and accomplishments.

-Derek Attig is Assistant Director for Student Outreach at the Graduate College Career Development Office.
+Derek Attig is the Director of Career Development for the Graduate College.
 After earning a PhD in History here at Illinois, Derek worked in nonprofit communications and instructional development before joining the Career Development team.
 A devotee of libraries and all things peculiar, Derek is currently writing a book about bookmobiles.